Ayurveda Tips for Monsoon

 - Fried, spicy, uncooked foods should be avoided

-Click here for Do’s and Don’ts for monsoon by Ayurveda
+Click here for Do’s and Don’ts for the monsoon by Ayurveda

-Monsoon is the time for occurrence of vata dosha, according to Ayurveda.
+Monsoon is the time for the occurrence of Vata dosha, according to Ayurveda.
 It is the season when you feel like gorging on oily foods, but your digestive system is most vulnerable to various ailments.
-By following certain dos and don’ts, you can make sure that your body is guarded from increased microbial activity of the season, as well as the adverse effects of a slows down digestion..
+By following certain dos and don’ts, you can make sure that your body is guarded against the increased microbial activity of the season, as well as the adverse effects of slow down digestion.

 - Consume very simple food.

 - Consume food within 2 hours of preparing it.

 - Consume food according to your digestive fire.